fireclean issues when cold?

 mike cyrwus said:

 I dont know if you know this, but Accurate Ron is something of a nature lover.
 He keeps chickens, free range chickens.
 Well, one day, Ron left a door open, and one of the old male chickens walked right into Ron's shop.
 In the process of finding a place to roost, he decided to knock over bottles of solvents, oils, detergents, analytical chemicals, etc. (Ron has a Chemistry minor, if you didnt know!)
-So the next day, Ron came in the next day and saw the mess; empty bottles, jars, beakers, all empty, and the only sign of the chemicals that were once within them was an oily pool of liquid gathered below his cock, who had managed to wedge himself amongst the items on Ron's shelf.
+So the next day, Ron came in the next day and saw the mess; empty bottles, jars, beakers, all empty, and the only sign of the chemicals that were once within them was an oily pool of liquid gathered below his rooster, who had managed to wedge himself amongst the items on Ron's shelf.

 Thus was born the newest firearm protectant and lubricant.
 Look for it soon, coming to a fearless gun dealer or firearm accessory shop near you.